nickvsnetworking/pyhss/README.md

 * SLh - For Location of Subscriber MME from GMLC (Ie LCS-Routing-Info-Answer Request)
 * Sh - For Application Servers to IMS & XCAP Data
 * Zh/Zn - For generating GBA Credentials
+* Gx Credit Control Answer / Re-Auth Request including installing Charging Rules on demand

 ## Structure

-The file *hss.py* runs a threaded Sockets based listener (SCTP or TCP) to recieve Diameter requests, process them and send back Diameter responses.
+The file *hss.py* runs a threaded Sockets based listener (SCTP or TCP) to receive Diameter requests, process them and send back Diameter responses.

 Most of the heavy lifting in this is managed by the Diameter class, in ``diameter.py``.
 This: